Gernby/raspberry-pilot/README.md

 The ACC functionality is 100% stock; it remains engaged after a press of the gas and it disengages immediately upon a press of the brakes

-However, this fork does attempt to steer 100% of the time by default; it does not wait for you to engage the ACC and the steering does not disengage just because you press the gas or brake.
-Press the LKAS button on the steering wheel to toggle lateral control on and off.
+This fork is configured to steer 100% of the time by default.
+Lateral control (self-steering) operates separately from the ACC activation and does not disengage with a press of the gas or brakes.
+Press the LKAS button on the steering wheel to toggle lateral control.